d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 You can optionally choose to set the **includelogs** flag.
 Doing so will include logs in the data retrieval process.

 <aside class="notice">This option can be used to limit long login times.</aside>

 - **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-Using this flag when not logged in will have no effect.

-<p class="fake_header">Input</p>

-None

-<p class="fake_header">Output</p>

-None

-### Results Command

-<p class="fake_header">Syntax</p>

-results *[Optional Parameters]*

-<p class="fake_header">Description</p>

-Use this command to retrieve a Redfish response messages.
-The results command provides feedback after an iLO state change as a list of attributes that have been modified and a short message log that contains details regarding the state change.
-The results captured are limited to Redfish response messages for these groups: BIOS, iSCSI, and Smart Array.

-<p class="fake_header">Parameters</p>

-- **-h, --help**

-Including the help flag will display help for the command.

-<p class="fake_header">Login Parameters</p>

-The following parameters can be included to login to a server in the same line as the command is run.

-- **--url=URL**

-If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **-u User, --user=USER**

-If you are not logged in yet, use this flag along with the password and URL flags to login to a server in the same command.

-- **-p Password, --password=PASSWORD**

-If you are not logged in yet, use this flag along with the user and URL flags to login.
-Use the provided iLO password corresponding to the username you gave to login.

-- **--logout**